 To remove white blood cells and collect pure PRP, the medical practitioner spins the buffy coat at low speeds.
 In place of spinning, she might choose to use a white blood cell filter.

 The doctor prepares the PRP serum for injecting.
-Doctor might add thrombin or calcium to activate the serum.
-Or,may choose to insert it without any additives.
+She may add thrombin or calcium to activate the serum.
+Or, choose to insert the serum without any additives.

 Factors that Affect the Quality of the End Serum

 Various aspects of the PRP preparation process affect the quality of the end blood plasma.
 Doctors may also make minor changes in the formulation according to the particular medical or aesthetic issue they are looking to treat.
 Keep in mind that medical practitioners train in giving you PRP therapy according to the particular field in which they specialize.

 Accordingly, dermatologists use unique methods needed to prepare the serum for skin rejuvenation.
 They may also choose to combine PRP therapy with micro-needling processes to treat hair and skin issues, plastic and reconstructive surgery.
 On the other hand, an orthopedic surgeon preparing the PRP injection for inserting into the kneecap may use a somewhat different approach.

 The platelet count , that is platelet concentration that your blood contains will affect the concentration of the platelets in your blood after processing.
 Interestingly, it is not necessary that if you have a higher platelet concentration in your blood, you’ll also have a higher concentration of platelets in the serum.
 In addition, the number of white blood cells in your blood and their level in the PRP serum may also vary from patient to patient.